sca255/passgen/README.md

 # passgen
 a password generator made swith workerd

-## use github releases for versionms the dev builds are oon a private azure devops projecxt and i dfont have public devops parallelism so you aint gonna get dev builds but you ca n dm me for one at @arp001 in discord
+## use github releases for versions the dev builds are on a private azure devops project and i dont have public devops parallelism so you aint gonna get dev builds but you can dm me for one at @arp001 in discord